theweiweiway/pueprint/README.md

 ---

-A Flutter package to create consistent styling for **flows** with minimal code.
+A Flutter package to create consistent styling for **flows** and generic pages with minimal code.

-Some highlights of this package:

-- Declaratively define your app bars, headers and footers to to pages in flows
-- Create flows with minimal boilerplate and repeated code
-- Seamless integration with routing packages such as AutoRoute, VRouter and Routemaster
-- and more..

 _Why Pueprint?
 Because it stands for Page + Blueprint, which combines to Pueprint! 💩💩_